tagathag/Udacity-Front-End-Nanodegree---Arcade-Game/README.md

 ## How to play & Install

-By opening in any browser using the link below, I recommended Chrome, Firefox.
+By opening in any browser using the link below, I recommend Chrome, Firefox.
 You can also download all the files in your pc and open the index.html file.

 ### [Play here]
 https://cdn.rawgit.com/tagathag/Udacity-Front-End-Nanodegree---Arcade-Game/239d045d/index.html